There are so many things to do in Pembrokeshire you're spoilt for choice!

 Pembrokeshire’s best beaches

-Swathes of soft golden sand and crystal-clear turquoise waters; you could easily be forgiven for thinking you have landed on tropical shores with a visit to Barafundle Bay.
+One of Pembrokeshire's best dog-friendly beaches discover swathes of soft golden sand and crystal-clear turquoise waters at beautiful Barafuindle.
+You could easily be forgiven for thinking you have landed on tropical shores with a visit to Barafundle Bay.

 Widely regarded as one of the most beautiful beaches and things to do in Pembrokeshire, this secluded oasis is reached via a half-mile adventure through scented pine trees and rolling dunes.

 Owned by the National Trust, this pristine beach forms part of the South Pembrokeshire Heritage Coast and the Pembrokeshire Coast National Park.

 Local information: Access to the beach is only possible by foot along the coast path and includes steep steps so not suitable for pushchairs or wheelchairs.
 There are no facilities, and the nearest car park is at Stackpole Quay (National Trust) half a mile away.